zengin/microsoft-graph-docs/api-reference/v1.0/api/workbook-createsession.md

 1. Adds a header of  `Prefer: respond-async` in the request to indicate it as a long running operation when creating a session.
 2. Response returns a header of `Location` to specify the URL for polling the operation status.
 You can retrieves the operation status by accessing the specified URL.
 Status includes `notStarted`, `running`, `succeeded` or `failed`.
-3. After operation completes.
-You can request the status again and response will show whether the operation is `succeeded` or `failed`.
+3. After operation completes, you can request the status again and response will show whether the operation is `succeeded` or `failed`.

 ## Error Handling